rethinkdb/docs/0-about-rethinkdb/scalability.md

 ---
 layout: documentation
-title: "Stability report"
+title: "Scalability report"
-short_title: Stability report
+short_title: Scalability report
 active: docs
-docs_active: stability
+docs_active: scalability
-permalink: stability/
+permalink: scalability/
-alias: docs/stability/
+alias: docs/scalability/
 ---

 RethinkDB has been publicly available for a little over a year and is still a young product under heavy development.
 There are hundreds of successful deployments, and we constantly get stability reports from users in production and development environments.